-... the proteomic analysis for the whole organism, it means you want to know all the proteins present in a given organism or in a tissue or in body fluids or in different types of cells Proteomics can be global or it can be very targeted or expression based.
+Whether you want to perform your proteomic analysis for the whole organism, it means you want to know all the proteins present in a given organism or in a tissue or in body fluids or in different types of cells.
+Proteomics can be global or it can be very targeted or expression based.

-So, very highly reproducible sample is very important for performing comparative proteomic analysis.
+So, very highly reproducible samples are very important for performing comparative proteomic analysis.
 If you want to know the difference in your sample as compared to the controls, you need to ensure that your sample preparation is very reproducible.
 If you introduce some artifacts to begin with, then obviously you are not going to identify the reproducible biological changes.

 So let me give you three different terminologies here for proteomic analysis.
 One is global proteome analysis, expression proteome analysis, and targeted proteome analysis.
 When I am talking about global proteome analysis, it means your aim is to characterize all your proteins present in the given sample.